college-254/kenyans_applying_to_us_universities/readme.md

 * CSS is a pain.
 Help out by writing better CSS rules.
 As a collorary, avoid having inline CSS styling since it's hard to keep track of.
 Let the HTML files be be vanilla, and have the stylesheets work their magic.

-* (In Progress) Write a module for converting markdown documents to the HTML needed for the website.
+* :white_check_mark: Write a module for converting markdown documents to the HTML needed for the website.
 As soon as a writer transforms their markdown doc using `markdown_to_HTML.js`, we want it up on the website without having to fiddle with HTML docs.

-  * Ensure that the content is placed inside main_div
+  * :white_check_mark: Ensure that the content is placed inside main_div

+  * :white_check_mark: Display an article's metadata on the web page.

-* Make navigating the website easier (college guide, announcements, resources, dates, shop).
+* Make navigating the website easier (college guide, announcements, resources, dates, shop) by including top level links and buttons.

 * Support user accounts.